The Thing Is All Around Itself...

 exactly, you’re changing the ratio to be more about in your stomach.

 apparently the greeks used to think that the mind was in the stomach, today researchers are finding that 20 percent of all neurons in our brain are also in our stomach…

 yes, and i also heard they've found some lining the walls of our heart. three minds it would seem... "

 Site 6: Hrafntinnusker

 "...It was midnight when we were sailing directly over the Mid-Atlantic Ridge.
 As lightning surrounded our ship the storm charged the atmosphere with a sense of electric magic.
 The bolts of jagged light were yellow, and they breathed so effortlessly across hundreds of miles of sky, illuminated magnesium and silk lines connecting the sky and ocean together into a single metabolic system.
 And the afterimage of the lightning was blue.
-The strange thing about lightning is that it resembles its own after-image.
-Even after it disappears, it somehow manages to return but physically contained within our bodies.
-Maybe this is how the cinema becomes a trap...
-With enough darkness a room ceases to be a container, corners of the theater curve and become diaphanous, pushing back, blinks of the eye become less of a shutter in total darkness, and that energy once visual begins to ossilate between the ear and nose."
+The strange thing about lightning is that it resembles its own after-image left upon the retina after is vanishes.
+Even after it disappears, it somehow manages to return to us, but physically contained within our bodies as a ghost of itself.
+Maybe this is how the cinema becomes a trap for humans...
+With enough darkness a room ceases to be a container, corners of the theater curve and become diaphanous, pushing back, blinks of the eye become less of a shutter in total darkness, and that energy once visual begins to oscillate between the ear and nose."

 Site 7: Myvatn (Fly Lake)

 Longitude: 65.6039° N

 University of California Institute for Research in the Arts